BFA Graphic Design Track

 To apply to the BFA program in graphic design, students must

-- be currently accepted majors at the Hite Art Institute (see Hite Undergraduate Admission Information);
+• be currently accepted majors in the Department of Art & Design (see Hite Undergraduate Admission Information);

-- have completed or are currently completing the 100-level foundations courses (ART 105, 106, 107), plus have completed or are currently enrolled in ART 205 Foundation Design Methods (Spring semester sections only),
+• have completed or are currently completing the 100-level foundations courses (ART 105, 106, 107), plus have completed or are currently enrolled in DES 205 Foundation Graphic Design (offered Spring semester only),

-Transfer student applications are reviewed on a case-by-case basis.
+Transfer student applications are reviewed on a case-by-case basis and admission is not guaranteed.

 BFA Applications for Graphic Design are due by April 15 and are reviewed at the end of the spring semester.